BIC-MNI/Register/Documentation/register.md

 The 'R' and 'E' keys will move the blend slider to the right or left, respectively.
 This allows for changing the relative visibility of the first two merged volumes from the keyboard.
+However, it is active only with the 'Blend' merge method.

 ## MAIN MENU